-In 1977 Santa Barbara oarsman Richard Sundquist transferred to UC Davis and founded the UC Davis Rowing Club.
-Shortly thereafter, team members drove the very first UCD racing shell from the East coast to West Sacramento to fully establish the UC Davis Crew Team.
+In 1977 Santa Barbara oarsman Richard Sundquist transferred to UC Davis and founded Men’s Crew at UC Davis.
+Shortly thereafter, team members drove the very first UCD racing shell from the East coast to West Sacramento to fully establish the Men’s Crew team.
 Hanging in the boathouse, this wooden boat is a reminder of our origins and of the torch that we have chosen to carry for past and for future Davis rowers.

 As part of this history of shared commitment to the team, our alumni founded Friends of Davis Rowing (FODR), a 501(c)(3) non-profit organization dedicated to the team’s continued success.
 Their fundraising enables the team to purchase new equipment and upgrades, allowing for as many athletes as possible to find their home at UC Davis Rowing.
 Visit their website at davisrowing.org.